jennguyen1/nhuyhoa/_posts/2016-01-27-One-Two-Sample-Tests.md

 ## Nonparametric Test

 ### Wilcoxon Signed Rank Test
 Parametric tests are not ideal when there are outliers or non-normality.
-Nonparametric tests are more robust to violoations of these assumptions.
+Nonparametric tests are more robust to violations of these assumptions.

 The **wilcoxon signed rank test** is a test that makes 2 assumptions.